jonfreibr/Alphabet-Soup/README.md

 Alphabet Soup uses an Excel spreadsheet as the data source.
 It will automatically refresh data every time the spreadsheet is saved.

-The spreadsheet is expected to contain acronyms in column A starting in Row 5 and definitions in column B.
+The spreadsheet is expected to contain a sheet named "AlphabetSoup" with acronyms in column A starting in Row 5 and definitions in column B. Feel free to edit the code to reflect your existing spreadsheet.

 ## Getting Started